kubevirt/community/design-proposals/sriov-interfaces-mapping.md

 ```

 #### Summary
-In this example we can see that both NICs points the same NetworkAttachmentDefinition, but since they have different MAC addresses, there is no way to know which PCI address holds which MAC address.
+In this example we can see that both NICs points the same `NetworkAttachmentDefinition`, but since they have different MAC addresses, there is no way to know which PCI address holds which MAC address.

 > **_Note_**: In order to pass-trough SR-IOV VF to a VM, the VF should be configured to use the vfio-pci driver [[1]](https://kubevirt.io/user-guide/virtual_machines/interfaces_and_networks/#sriov).
 > The vfio-pci driver is an userspace driver, when a VF is bound to it, the VF is no longer recognized by the kernel and therefore will not be presented by iplink (‘ip a’ command).